 1. OBS Studio

-Dacast has partnered with OBS Studio to create a custom live broadcasting software on OBS Studio that integrates perfectly with the Dacast platform.
+Dacast has partnered with OBS Studio to create custom live broadcasting software on OBS Studio that integrates perfectly with the Dacast platform.

 Basic Functionality: